 Northern Gannet: Very large seabird.
 White overall with black primaries and long pointed wings.
-Light yellow wash on crown of head extending down nape may be visible.
+Light buff-yellow wash on crown of head extending down nape may be visible.
 Bill, legs, and feet are gray.
 Dives for fish and squid.
 Alternates rapid wing beats with short glides.
 Soars to great heights.

 Range and Habitat

 Northern Gannet: Pelagic species found along the Atlantic coast of North America.
 Often seen from shore, it also may be found far from shore in the open ocean.
 Breeds on the coasts of extreme north eastern Canada.
 Winters from Maine to just south of the Texas-Mexico border along Atlantic and Gulf coasts.